-There are registration and information days held before the start of the summer season.
-Registration must be completed on-line via our website, and all members once registered need to collect an information pack at the clubrooms at Edithvale Reserve prior to the season starting.
-You may register on-line however at any time during the season or get further information during a competition meeting at the track.
+There are information days held before the start of the summer season.
+Registration must be completed on-line via our website, and all members once registered need to collect an official t-shirt patch at the clubrooms at Edithvale Reserve prior to the season starting.
+You may register on-line at any time during the season, or get further information during a competition meeting at the track.
 For more information, refer to our Registration Information page.

 How much does it cost to join?

-Little Athletics is a comparatively cheap sport to join.
-For Season 2018/19 the fees are $160 per athlete.
-The fees cater for around 20 weeks of competition as well as entry into the Chelsea Open Day, Ray White Chelsea Gift and Medallion Day.
-The Centre generally does not make any profit from the season fees as these go towards affiliation with Little Athletics Victoria covering insurance and the like, as well as allowing for costs towards end-of-year awards and events.
+Registration fees for the 2022/23 season are $180 per athlete.
+Note: the Little Athletics Victoria Association Registration & Insurance fee of $89 is non-refundable.
+The fees cater for around 15 weeks of competition as well as entry into the Ray White Chelsea Gift and Medallion Day.
+The Centre generally does not make any profit from the season fees as these go towards affiliation with Little Athletics Victoria covering insurance and the like, as well as allowing for costs towards end-of-year awards, trophies and events.
 The centre makes most of its proceeds from fundraising, sponsorship and canteen/bbq facilities.

 Where do my fees go?

-Of the $160 season registration fee, the approximate break-up is as follows: LAV affiliation – $75, End of Year Awards & Presentations – $30, Chelsea Open Day and Medallion Day Entry – $30, Centre Funded Events (e.g. Mentone Open Relay/Southern Metro Region Relay/State Relay Championships/Road Relays) – $15.
-The Centre also pays lease fees on the building and grounds to the Kingston City Council of approximately $5 per athlete.
-As you can see the centre effectively makes little profit from the registration fee.
-A typical season entitles an athlete to 16-20 weeks of regular competition, plus the annual Open Day, Gift Day, Medallion Day, Relaython, presentations and an end-of-season award.
+Of the $180 season 2022-23 registration fee, the compulsory LAVic affiliation is $89.
+The remaining funds are used for end-of-year awards, trophies and presentations (approx $40), centre funded events ($30) and to pay for the registration of athletes at external events e.g. Mentone Open Relay/Regional and State events/Road Relays).
+The Centre also pays lease fees on the building and grounds to Kingston City Council of approximately $5 per athlete.
+As you can see, the centre effectively makes little profit from the registration fee.
+A typical season entitles an athlete to 16-20 weeks of regular competition, plus the annual Gift Day, Medallion Day, Relaython, presentations and an end-of-season awards (subject to weather and any Covid-19 regulations).
 We believe this is terrific value for money, and on top of all of this – athletes remain active and healthy and make friends at the same time.

 Can we try out before joining?

-At the start of each season (typically in the first month), “Bring A Friend” days and free one week trials are held where children can compete in events held on that day at no cost, and then decide if they wish to join.
+At the start of each season (typically in the first month), “Coaching” days and free one-two week trials are held where children can compete in events held on that day at no cost, and then decide if they wish to join.
 Athletes must enter on-line before attending the track for insurance purposes, as either a trial athlete or full paid-up athlete.
-Details: 0490 253 609.